 Hi, I’m Dan MacKinlay.

 I’m a statistician and musician from Australia.
 Musician should be clear.
 Statistician, though, what’s that?
 A statistician is the exact same thing as a data scientist or machine learning researcher with the differences that there are qualifications needed to be a statistician, and that we are snarkier.

 These days I work across data analysis, music, generative design and machine learning, especially for time series.
 I’ve been based at various times at such locations as

 - Zürich, Switzerland, where I did my MSc in statistics under Professors Sara van de Geer and Didier Sornette at the Swiss Federal Institute of Technology

 - Sydney, Australia, where I visualised data for the Powerhouse Museum under Seb Chan

 - Bandung, Indonesia, where I worked on interactive music with Common Room and Gustaff Harriman Iskandar

-My current methods of interest are point process inference, compressive sensing, design grammars, sequential Monte Carlo methods, concatenative synthesis, differentiable learning, branching processes, Hilbert-space methods in high dimensional inference, stochastic differential equations and the application of all of these to economic modelling, reliability engineering and sick breakbeats.
+My current methods of interest are point process inference, compressive sensing, Gaussian processes, sequential Monte Carlo methods, concatenative synthesis, differentiable learning, branching processes, Hilbert-space methods in high dimensional inference, stochastic differential equations and the application of all of these to physical modeling engineering and sick breakbeats.